xor-ranavikrant/Readme/Ignite Lab.md

 12. In the **Sink dataset** dropdown list, notice that **SnowflakeCampaignsData** is selected.

 ![Sink Dataset](media/images/image1212.png)

-*Similarly, another pipeline is designed for Customer churn data from Teradata.*
+*Similarly, the next pipeline is designed to ingest customer churn data from Teradata to the data lake.*

 >**Note:** The image is for informational purposes only.
-Due to time constraints, we may not be able to explore it in the lab.
+Due to time constraints, we will not explore it in the lab.

 ![CustomerChurn Data From Teradata](media/images/image1213.png)